 In doing your work, you will learn the tools of the trade in high frequency engineering including microwave test and measurement, electromagnetic design and analysis (EDA), and microwave device packaging.

 This research will include some classroom instruction on the research topic along with required group meetings.
 A 42 hour training course (including much of the contents of PHYS 495, Microwave Engineering and Device Physics) will be given during the week prior to the start date and all accepted applicants are strongly encouraged to participate.
 Contact Prof. Remillard for details.
 Physics research requires physics knowledge and an enthusiastic record of taking physics courses is required.
 Gen Phys II Lab, PHYS 142, is a must.
-Students who have completed more than one year of college should be familiar with the principles of modern physics (PHYS 270).
-A higher proficiency in E&M (PHYS 342) is highly recommended.
+Those students who have completed more than two years of college should be familiar with the principles of modern physics (PHYS 270).
+Eventually (as in not yet, but in the future) rising to a higher proficiency in E&M (PHYS 342) is highly recommended.

 (4) M.M.
 Bischak*, J. Thomas*, R.R.
 Philip, and S.K.
 Remillard, "Hole Concentration Effect on the Microwave Nonlinearity of Tl2Ba2CaCu2O8ąd Superconducting Thin Films," J. Physics: Conf.
 Ser., 2014.